“Gushers” and Blowouts

 In the early days of petroleum drilling, there was no good way to drill holes and simultaneously keep this great force under control.
-Here a well is shown “blowing wild”.
+At the left, a well is shown “blowing wild”.
 This means that the tremendous gas pressure in the reservoir thousands of feet below the ground is forcing huge amounts of oil up the hole, blowing it into the air.
 This blowout is sometimes called a “gusher.”

 The circled well is the Mary Sudik #1, drilled by the Indian Territory Illuminating Oil Company (ITIO) in Oklahoma.
 On March 26, 1930, this well blew out at 6,470 feet.
-The force blew 20 pieces of heavy 30-foot drill pipe out of the hole!
+The force blew 20 pieces of very heavy drill pipe out of the hole!
 Each piece of drill pipe was 30 feet long.

 The “Wild Mary Sudik” was finally plugged off 11 days after blowing out, through the heroic efforts of dozens of people.
 Six years later, the Sudik lease had produced five million barrels of oil!

 During the 1991 Gulf War, the retreating Iraqi soldiers dynamited the wellheads off more than six hundred Kuwati oil wells, creating one of the biggest man-made environmental disasters in history.
 Since most Kuwati wells flow without pumps under their own great pressure, the oil and gas erupted from the ground with tremendous force.
 It was first estimated that it would take 2 years to repair all the wells.
 However, the heroic and extremely dangerous job was actually done in about six months.

 In 2010, the British Petroleum (BP) Deepwater Horizon rig was drilling a well in approximately 5,000 feet (1.5 km) of water in the Gulf of Mexico.
 When the bit hit a dangerously over-pressured zone, gas escaped up the borehole and ignited at the surface.
 The rig then collapsed.
 Subsequently, attempts were made to close the various blowout preventers at the sea floor, but the attempts failed.
 Finally, the well was shut in approximately 3 months later.